 The key challenges faced by water and wastewater professionals with their critical automation systems are eliminating unplanned downtime caused by failures and quickly and accurately diagnosing problems when they occur.
 Aside from reverting to time consuming and expensive processes such as manual operation, one of the most challenging areas is dealing with control system failures in SCADA, HMI and Historians.
 Problems range from unexplained application slowdowns to outright application failures, which often go undetected for some period of time, to PC or server hardware failures.
 In today’s environment, losing data or re-constructing historian timelines to provide accurate records is a critical part of the regulatory framework.

-Maintaining continuous availability while reducing complexity and risk
+Maintaining continuous availability for water and wastewater while reducing complexity and risk

-For many of the water and waste water organisations across the world, Stratus has been an important solution partner as they seek to modernise their infrastructure while navigating the above challenges.
+For many of the water and wastewater organizations across the world, Stratus has been an important solution partner as they seek to modernize their infrastructure while navigating the above challenges.